DarkShadowFT/Payment-Management-System/README.md

-# Payment System Gateway
+# Payment Management System

-Welcome to the Payment System Gateway repository!
+Welcome to the Payment Management System repository!
 This Spring Boot application serves as a seamless gateway between banks, facilitating secure and efficient payment processing.

 ## Best Industry Practices

-This Payment System Gateway project adheres to the best industry practices, ensuring robustness, maintainability, and adherence to coding standards.
+This Payment Management System project adheres to the best industry practices, ensuring robustness, maintainability, and adherence to coding standards.

 ### Key Features